Ananta (king)

+King Ananta's wife Sūryavatī is the dedicatee of Somadeva's Kathasaritsagara.

 Coronation

 At a young age, Ananta succeeded his close relative — who possibly ruled the region for less than a month — on the throne of Kashmir.
 According to the Kashmiri historian Kalhana, Ananta's mother, Srilekha, attempted to kill the reigning king to rise to power herself.
 However, the Ekanga nobles and royal bodyguards interceded to crown Ananta instead.
 Srilekha became the regent for the young king.

 Administration

 King Ananta's administration was well organized when his reign began, but his top officials were corrupt and quickly caused instability in the kingdom.
 He devoted significant effort to restoring the effectiveness of the existing administration but was unsuccessful, and his failure resulted in the division of the kingdom into many mandalas (modern: divisions).
 His wife, a wise queen, reformed state finances.
 This consolidated his power, and as a result, the government was strengthened jointly by the king and his wife.
 Historians of the 11th century recorded his administration as "always-divided".
 It is also recorded that his wife removed all dishonest officials and recruited new ones.

 It has been said that the king was an affectionate person and was known for appointing previous enemies to offices in the Aksapatal (modern: tax collection department).